bcgov/mobile-signing-service/README.md

 curl -vL http://localhost:8080/api/v1/sign/73/download -o foo.zip
 ```

+#### Deploying app:
-#### For application deployment, you can use the api to upload the signed app package to the following destinations:
+For application deployment, you can use the api to upload the signed app package to the following destinations:
 1. Enterprise: AirWatch
 2. Public: Google Play Store, App Store